Ketones In Urine During Pregnancy: Causes And Prevention

 Image: Shutterstock

-You can also monitor the ketones in your urine using the dipstick test available at various pharmacies.
+You can monitor the ketones in your urine using the dipstick test available at various pharmacies.
 Use it on the first urine of the day for the most accurate result.
-Ideally, the reading should be negative to trace (5).
+Ideally, the reading should be negative to trace (6).

-You can take the test at home using the kit.
-First, take the urine sample in a clean container and dip the strip into the sample.
+Take the urine sample in a clean container and dip the strip into the sample.
 Take it out and leave it aside for a few minutes.
-When the color of the strip pad changes, compare it to the color chart mentioned on the kit bottle (5).
-If the ketone level in the urine is moderate or large, then, seek your doctor’s advice.
+When the color of the strip changes, compare it to the color chart mentioned on the kit bottle as “negative,” “trace,” “small,” “moderate” or “large” (6).
+If the ketone level in the urine is moderate or large, then, seek your doctor’s advice (3).

 The ketone urine test is used to detect an already existing condition of ketonuria.
-Your doctor might prescribe blood monitoring to determine if you are having gestational diabetes.
+Your doctor might prescribe blood monitoring for blood glucose levels to determine if you are having gestational diabetes.
 If your doctor finds out that you have gestational diabetes, then they would recommend diet and lifestyle changes to keep the blood glucose levels normal throughout the pregnancy.

 The section below throws light on some preventive measures to control the ketone levels in urine during pregnancy.